mgrouch/kafka-t-s-ts/MODEL.md

   if event is S:
       put S into sById
       add S.id to openSByPid[pid] if (S.q - S.qs) > 0
-      for each openT.id in openTradesByPid[pid] in business order: emit TS
+      for each openT.id in openTByPid[pid] in order by offset: emit TS
 ```